 The named executive officers will forfeit any unvested 2009 Phantom Stock Awards if they are terminated for cause or the named executive officer resigns prior to vesting.
-If a named executive officer's employment is terminated by the Company on or before December 15, 2011, for a reason other than cause, disability or death, then the 2009 Phantom Stock Awards will vest on the named executive officer's termination date as follows: (i) one-third will automatically vest on the named executive officer's termination date as follows: (i) one-third will automatically vest on the named executive officer's termination date; (ii) an additional one-third will vest in the event \$5.00 Per Share (calculated with respect to the 90 consecutive calendar days preceding the named executive officer's termination date; (iii) an additional one-third will vest in the event \$10.00 Per Share is achieved (calculated with respect to the 90 consecutive calendar days preceding the named executive officer's termination date; (iii) an additional one-third will vest in the event \$150 Million of Annual Cash Receipts is achieved are as preceding the named executive officer's termination date; (iii) an additional one-third will vest in the event \$150 Million of Annual Cash Receipts is achieved or a \$10 Per Share COC Event occurs on or before the named executive officer's termination date.
+If a named executive officer's employment is terminated by the Company on or before December 15, 2011, for a reason other than cause, disability or death, then the 2009 Phantom Stock Awards will vest on the named executive officer's termination date; (ii) an additional one-third will vest in the event \$5.00 Per Share (calculated with respect to the 90 consecutive calendar days preceding the named executive officer's termination date) or \$75 Million of Annual Cash Receipts is achieved on or before the named executive officer's termination date; (iii) an additional one-third will vest in the event \$10.00 Per Share is achieved (calculated with respect to the 90 consecutive calendar days preceding the named executive officer's termination date); and (iv) all of the 2009 Phantom Stock Awards not yet vested will vest in the event \$150 Million of Annual Cash Receipts is achieved or a \$10 Per Share COC Event occurs on or before the named executive officer's termination date.